-Following separation, many parents are able to reach agreement between themselves in regard to arrangements for the care of their children.
+Following separation, many parents are able to reach agreement between themselves regarding arrangements for the care of their children.
 Often, non-legally binding agreements, known as Parenting Plans, are satisfactory for many parents.
 However, if there is a dispute about the post-separation parenting arrangements parents may need to attend a Family Dispute Resolution service for mediation, where a Parenting Plan can be drafted with the assistance of a third party, or otherwise engage a lawyer to negotiate on their behalf.

-If parties cannot resolve their dispute through mediation, or family violence makes Family Dispute Resolution unsuitable, an Application to the Family Court of Australia or the Federal Circuit Court for Parenting Orders may be necessary.
+If parties cannot resolve their dispute through mediation, or family violence makes Family Dispute Resolution unsuitable, an Application to the Federal Circuit and Family Court of Australia for Parenting Orders may be necessary.
 Unlike Parenting Plans, Court Orders are enforceable and binding.
 Parties also have the option of entering into a Court Order by consent, without the need for attendance at Court.

 Disputes can also arise between parents who have never lived together, and can also involve third parties such as grandparents who have an interest in the care, welfare and development of the children.

-At Nicholes Family Lawyers, our lawyers are experienced in representing clients who are seeking to relocate with their children as well as experience representing clients who oppose relocation.
+At Nicholes Family Lawyers, we are experienced in representing clients who are seeking to relocate with their children, as well as those who oppose relocation.
 We always attempt to resolve relocation disputes without resorting to litigation.
-However, we are experienced in all aspects of representing clients in Court if necessary.
+However, we are experienced in all aspects of representing clients in Court if this becomes necessary.

 Hague Convention Matters